LeeCampbell/IntroToRx/content/02_KeyTypes.md

 ### Subscription Lifetime and Composition

 We typically combine multiple LINQ operators to express our processing requirements in Rx.
-What does this mean for subscription lifetime.
+What does this mean for subscription lifetime?

 For example, consider this: